 Once the school had opened, Marguerite Bourgeoys returned to France to find companions who shared her vision.
 Together they formed the nucleus of the Congrégation de Notre-Dame, a community of uncloistered women.
 Ecclesiastical approval for such a radical lifestyle for women, unheard of at the time, was not granted until just two years before Marguerite’s death in 1700.

 Back to the beginnings

 Saint Marguerite Bourgeoys was canonized in 1982.
-A pioneer woman who worked in an outpost of the French empire, she built houses and established a farm, and opened schools for native children as well as for children of the colony.
+A pioneer woman who worked in an outpost of the French empire, she built houses and established a farm, and opened schools for children of the colony.
 She was deterred by neither bishop nor king in the pursuit of her mission.
 The Church presents her to us now as a model for modern times.
 In a moving ceremony in May 2005, the sisters of her community and the people of Montreal brought her mortal remains in procession to Notre-Dame-de-Bon-Secours through the neighbourhood where she had lived and worked and died, back to her chapel.
 A woman of courage, vision, compassion and deep spiritual strength remains with us today, part of the fabric of our lives.